-SI No Particulars As at 31/03/2018 1 Principal amount outstanding 2 Principal amount due and remaining unpaid ¥ ( Interest due on (2) above and the unpaid interest 5 4 Interest paid on all delayed payments under the MSMED Act. - 5 Payment made beyond the appointed day during the year 6 Interest due and payable for the period of delay other than (4) above Interest accrued and remaining unpaid 1 8 Amount of further interest remaining due and payable in succeeding years
+SI No Particulars As at 31/03/2019 As at 31/03/2018 1 Principal amount outstanding 2 Principal amount due and remaining unpaid Interest due on (2) above and the unpaid interest 4 Interest paid on all delayed payments under the MSMED Act. - 5 Payment made beyond the appointed day during the year 8 1 6 Interest due and payable for the period of delay other than (4) above - 7 Interest accrued and remaining unpaid 8 Amount of further interest remaining due and payable in succeeding years

-17 Operating segment:
+22 Operating segment :

-The Company has been incorporated in current financial year and yet to commence commercial operations.
+The Company is yet to commercial operations.
 Hence the Company does not have any reportable Segments as per Indian Accounting Standard 108 "Operating Segments".

-- 18 (i) No significant events have occurred after the balance sheet date which may have material effect on the Company's financial statements - (ii) The company was incorporated on 18th July, 2017 under the Companies Act, 2013.
-The accounts of the company have been prepared for the period 18th July, 2017 to 31st March, 2018.
-This being the first year of the compilation of accounts, previous year figures are not given.
+- 23 (i) No significant events have occurred after the balance sheet date which may have material effect on the Company's financial statements - (ii) Comparative financial information has been regrouped and reclassified, wherever necessary, to correspond to the figures of the current year.

-Place: Mumbai Date: April 30, 2018 Monica Chopra Director
+Place : Mumbai Date : May 14, 2019 Monica Chopra Director